 34. What is hashing?

 Answer: It is a technique in which a given key field value is converted into a storage address by applying some operation on it.

 - Shifting Method

-Answer: Data mining is a process where potentially useful and previously unknown data or set of information is extracted from a large volume of Data.
+Answer: Data mining is a process where potentially useful and previously unknown data or a set of information is extracted from a large volume of data.

 - Association of Rules

 - Genetic Algorithms

 Answer: A transaction can be defined as a group of tasks performed on a database.
 A transaction is a small unit of the program, and it may contain several low-level tasks.

 41. Name all the properties of the transaction.

 Answer: The transaction has four basic properties, which are known as ACID: